ossf/secure-sw-dev-fundamentals/README.md

 though that seems to have stalled later on.

 The original [content in Google Docs form](https://docs.google.com/document/d/1oN6juqVR7KXuvclHvoY0pr_XQmC6t6uXMLcYphPsUsA/edit) is also available but you may need to request access.

+Our thanks to Flavia Cioanca for her work to convert the text into a live course!